trish-6/QueueingNetworkSim/README.md

 ## Overview
 Includes a single python file simulating a queuing network with no feedback.
-Packets enter the system according to a Poisson Process with rate lambda.
+Packets enter the system according to a Poisson process with rate lambda.
 They are routed through node 1, then through one of the N nodes at the next level, then through node 3, after which they exit the network.
-Each node is modelled as a queue with exponential service time.
+Each node is modeled as a queue with exponential service time.

 ## Basic Implementation
 Each node is an instance of a class called 'Node', which keeps track of information like the node's ID (e.g. 1, 20, 21, 3), a list of packets in the node's queue, and arrival/departure times of packets.
 The program uses one thread for each node, which run in parallel.
 Each thread handles the arrivals, services, and departures of packets in that node.
+Once a certain number of packets pass through the system (e.g. 1000), the simulation ends and the program plots average values for number of packets in each node and delay through each node.

 ## Current Phase
-Implemented the entire queueing system and calculation of average number of packets and average delay through each node.
-The main function runs one simulations with lambda = 1 pkt/s, and plots the simulated averages for # pkts and delay in each node.
-Thorough logging of packet movement by printing to console.
+Implemented the entire queueing system, and calculation/plotting of average number of packets and average delay through each node.
+Manually checked for correct output with a slow arrival rate and a low number of packets.
+With higher arrival rates and number of packets, plots seem reasonable from comparing theoretical and simulated values.
-Manually checked for correct output.

 ## Next Steps
-- Try more/larger simulations
-- Calculate and plot theoretical values based on Kleinrock's Independence Approx.
-- Update the look of the graphs: line vs. scatter, fixed axis ranges, etc.
+- Simulate a higher number of packets (50,000).
+Why does this cause weird behavior?
+- Add more plots for the difference between theoretical and calculated averages

 ## Requirements and Usage
 - Matplotlib required